 Curiously, very few disasters were caused by leaks catching fire.
 It was always something else first.
 In fact the most common cause was human stupidly.
 (As exemplified in the story of the R101)

 So if you’re a writer – go for that.
-Always accurate!
-Can’t go wrong!
+Human stupidity: never fails to fuck things up!